 i.
 Reuben was the firstborn son of Jacob; he was the logical one to inherit the promise God had made to Abraham and passed on to Isaac and then to Jacob.

 b.
 Now therefore, my husband will love me: Jacob, even though he did not love Leah, still was willing to have sex with her.
 This demonstrates a principle that is still true, that a man will often be willing to have sex completely apart from love, and only a foolish woman regards the willingness to have sex as proof of love.
 Leah was not the first, nor the last, to live under this problem of male nature.

 3. (33) The birth of Simeon.

 a.
-She called his name Simeon: The second child born to Jacob, through Leah was named (by Leah) Simeon, meaning Hearing.
-Leah hoped all would notice that the Lord has heard her.
+She called his name Simeon: The second child born to Jacob, through Leah, was named (by Leah) Simeon, meaning Hearing.
+Leah hoped all would notice that the LORD had heard her.

 i.
 Of course, Jacob and Leah were married, so there was nothing sinful in sexual relationship.
 But this plainly shows that Jacob, like most any man in the flesh, was able and willing to have sex with someone he did not love.

 ii.
 A 1995 survey asked the following question: “Have you ever had sex with a woman you have actively disliked?”
 58% of men answered “yes.”